Lisette Denison Forth

-Elizabeth "Lisette" Denison Forth (c.
+Elizabeth Denison Forth (c.
 1786 – August 7, 1866) was an African-American landowner and philanthropist from Michigan.
-Forth was born with slave status, and worked as a maid before becoming a landowner.
+Forth was born enslaved, and worked as a maid before becoming a landowner.
+She was inducted into the Michigan Women's Hall of Fame in 2017.

 Early life

 Forth was born with slave status in 1786 near Detroit, the second of Peter and Hannah Denison's six children.
 Her family was enslaved by William and Catherine Tucker; her father worked on the Tucker family farm and her mother worked in the house.
 When William Tucker died in 1805, he specified that Peter and Hannah Denison would be freed after Catherine Tucker's death, but willed the Denison children to his brother.
 The next year, Peter and Hannah Denison were freed and went to work for Elijah Brush, who encouraged them to sue for the freedom of their children under the Northwest Ordinance, which prohibited slavery in the territory.
 In 1807, the Michigan Supreme Court heard the case, but ruled that only the youngest of the children, born after the Northwest Ordinance took effect, could be freed.

 Soon afterward, Judge Augustus B. Woodward ruled that the Michigan Territory had no obligation to return enslaved people who had been freed by establishing residence in Canada to slavery.
 Following this legal precedent, Lisette and her brother crossed into Canada shortly afterward to establish residency and gain their freedom.